doves777/fairpay/docs/Final_Report.md

 (7) Rationales and Justifications on system design and technology

+We went with technologies we knew to the best extent for our system.
+We wanted to choose the technolgies that we knew how to use best to build the system we wanted to build.
+We used AWS EC2 to host the server and then used AWS RDS to host the MySQL database.
+For editing and the handle of our files we used workbench, WinSCP, and Ubuntu.
+We used workbench to connect to our RDS and handle the Fairplay database we are using.
+We used WinSCP to transfer our files from github and any local files to the server.
+Lastly, we decided to use a Ubuntu terminal to move files from the root directory to /var/www/html folder where it could be live on the server.

 (8) How the final system solves the problem

 The final system would solve the problem by giving the managers a "manager access page" where they can control information about their employees and products/services, look at previous sales they made, and changing the manager and employee payout percentages.